bozsahin/cogs501/README.md

 Homework  | TBA | Mid term%
 Final exam | TBA | 30%

-11 quizzes, sometimes at beginning, sometimes end of class.
+11 quizzes, sometimes in the beginning, sometimes at the end of class.

 9 out of 11 counted toward 50%.